folke/flash.nvim/README.md

       -- flash tries to re-use labels that were already assigned to a position, -- when typing more characters.
-By default only lower-case labels are re-used. reuse = "lowercase", ---@type "lowercase" | "all" },
+By default only lower-case labels are re-used. reuse = "lowercase", ---@type "lowercase" | "all" -- for the current window, label targets closer to the cursor first distance = true,
+    },
     -- show a backdrop with hl FlashBackdrop backdrop = true,